ndl-ntu/ndl-ntu.github.io/_posts/2023-07-03-Scholarship.markdown

 ## Singaporeans/ Singapore Permanent Residents

-Ph.D. research scholarship funded by Singapore Economic Development Board and GlobalFoundries Singapore are also available for **Jan 2024 admission**.
+Ph.D. research scholarship funded by Singapore Economic Development Board and GlobalFoundries Singapore are also available for **Aug 2024 admission**.

 ### Research topics: